kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

          release: prometheus
 ```

 Convert `spec.tls.clientTLS` to `true`.
 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `Mssqlserver` CR is updated in your cluster.
+Your repository has been successfully synchronized with ArgoCD.
+The `MSSQLserver` CR has been updated in the cluster.

 Now, `gitops` operator will detect the tls changes and create a `ReconfigureTLS` mssqlserverOpsRequest to update the `Mssqlserver` database tls.
 List the resources created by `gitops` operator in the `demo` namespace.